cssat-graveyard/portal_config/README.md

 ## Workflow

-Clone the repo and checkout the dev branch.
-Next, create a new branch locally named for whatever you are doing.
-So, for example, if you need to remove budget filters from all visualizations, you might name your branch "remove-budget-filters."

-Do your work locally and test on your local Data Portal copy.
-When everything looks right and you think you are done, push your branch to GitHub and take out a pull request describing what you did and any questions you might have.
+These steps aassume that you are using GitHub for Windows.
+The same can be accomplished from the command line.

+1. Clone this repo locally

+2. Check out the dev branch from the dropdown at the top that says "master"

+3. Click "Manage" in the dropdown to go to the branch manager window.
+Click on the plus sign next to the branch you are currently on to create a new branch.
+Name it something meaningful related to what you are working on.

+4. Make and commit your changes to your local branch, then click "Publish" in the upper right-hand corner.
+To the left of the Publish/Sync button is the pull request button; click that to send a pull request indicating that you are done with your changes and want to merge them in with the group's work.

-Within 48 hours (72 if there is a weekend in the middle), Gregor or Erika will review your pull request and merge changes into the dev branch if everything looks ok.
-Once that's done, you can delete your local branch and pull changes from GitHub.
+5. Gregor or Erika will review your changes and either comment/ask for additional work or merge your changes and close the pull request.

-If you are working locally for a longer period of time, *remember to pull changes* that others may have been working on to avoid conflicts down the road.
+Remember, if you are working locally for a long time, you should check for new changes on the dev branch and merge them into your own work periodically.
+This will help you stay up to date and help the team avoid conflicting changes.